luizbgomide/sovereign/spells.md

 ### Detect Thoughts - Level 1
 The mage focuses on a visible living creature within 100 feet per caster level.
 For the rest of the Turn, they immediately receive an impression of the target’s surface thoughts and interests, understanding them regardless of any lack of a shared language.

 The caster may ask one question of the target’s memories per caster level, but doing so risks breaking the spell; the target can make a Mental save before answering each question and the spell ends if the save is successful.
 These questions can only query memories, not compel any exercise of judgment.
-This spell is very subtle in its casting, and can be invoked without any visible gestures or audible incantations.
+This spell is very subtle in its casting, and requires no gestures or audible incantations.

 ### Dominate Person - Level 1
 The mage targets a visible living creature within 100 feet.
 The subject must immediately make a Mental saving throw at a penalty equal to the caster’s Magic skill or become enthralled to the caster’s will.
 Such victims will obey any physical commands issued by the caster, barring ones that seem suicidal or patently meant to result in their death.